 Stabilization scenarios limit the rise in CO2 concentrations and reduce the CO2 fertilization effect below that in the reference scenario, which in turn leads to smaller CO2 uptake by the terrestrial biosphere.
 The effect is larger and begins earlier the more stringent the stabilization level.
-For example, Figure 4.17 shows that in the IGSM Level 4 scenario, the effect becomes substantial after 2070 and amounts to about 0.8 GtC/y in 2100.
+For example, Figure 4.17 shows that in the IGSM Level 4 scenario, the effect becomes substantial after 2070 and amounts to about 0.8 GtC/y in

+2100.
 The IGSM Level 1 scenario begins to depart markedly from the reference before 2050, and the departure from reference grows to approximately 2.0 GtC/y by 2100.
 The effect of the diminished CO2 fertilization effect is to require emissions mitigation in the energy-economy system to be larger by the amount of the difference between the reference aggregate net terrestrial CO2 uptake and the uptake in the stabilization scenario.
-MiniCAM exhibits similar behavior in the carbon cycle.

 Figure 4.17.
-Net Terrestrial Carbon Flux to the Atmosphere across Scenarios stabilization scenarios.
+Net Terrestrial Carbon Flux to the Atmosphere across Scenarios